 Your actions speak volumes – be the leader you are capable of being and set the tone for the entire organization.

-No one said leadership is easy and one of the most difficult lessons is learning to do that which only you are capable of doing.
+No one said leadership is easy, and one of the most difficult lessons is learning to do that which only you can do.

 Know you aren’t infallible.
 Know you will make mistakes.
 Learn from them and grow.

 Most importantly, set the proper example – in all things.
 Trust me; people are watching.